Atlas-OS/Atlas/README.md

 #### **Debloated**

 Atlas is heavily stripped, preinstalled apps and other components are removed.
 Although this can break some compatibility, it significantly reduces ISO and install size.
-Functionalities such as Printing, are removed.
+Functionalities such as Windows Defender, are [removed](https://github.com/Atlas-OS/Atlas/wiki/1.-FAQ#13-whats-removed-in-atlas-os).
 This modification is focused on pure gaming, but most work and education applications work.

 #### **Performant**